Quantum Simulation of Dynamical Transition Rates in Open Quantum Systems: Discussion

+We introduced and demonstrated a hardware-ready framework for estimating transition rates in open quantum systems by reducing the time derivative of an equilibrium correlation function to a finite sum of single-time expectation values.
+This derivative-to-expectation reduction removes two bottlenecks: explicit Liouville-space propagation and long-time decay fitting.
+All required quantities are obtained from a constant number of independently executable circuit instances, compatible with shallow-depth NISQ devices.
+Our scheme was validated with two critical examples.
+First, the six-qubit IBMQ realization (spin-$1/2$ dephasing model) reproduced the analytical rate profile, establishing experimental viability of the estimator on contemporary quantum hardware.
+Second, the 11-qubit Caldeira–Leggett benchmark evidently captured both intrawell relaxation and the late-time plateau.

+We would like to emphasize that a key advantage is resource scaling for real-world problems.
+For example, a 3D Caldeira–Leggett system discretized on a $1024^3$ grid needs $2^{30}$ points and a dense classical density operator requires $\sim\,2^{60}$ complex entries at a fixed time, already over TiB-scale memory, while manipulating the superoperator is prohibitive even with sparsity.
+By contrast, our circuitry needs only $2n+1$ qubits to obtain $C(t)$ or $\dot C(t)$, where $n=\log_2(1024^3)=30$ qubits encode the grid, and 61 qubits (two registers for $\hat\theta_B$ and $\hat\rho_{\rm eq}$ plus one control qubit) are required in total with $\mathcal O(1)$ recyclable ancillas for the CW-Lindblad time evolution.

-We acknowledge the support from the Institute for Information \& communications Technology Promotion (IITP) grant funded by the Korea government (MSIP) (No. 2019-000003, Research and Development of Core technologies for Programming, Running, Implementing and Validating of Fault-Tolerant Quantum Computing System).
-J. B. and K. B. thank to the support of the Ministry of Trade, Industry, and Energy (MOTIE), Korea, under the project ``Industrial Technology Infrastructure Program'' (RS-2024-00466693) and the National Research Foundation of Korea (NRF-2023M3K5A1094813 and RS-2023-00281456).
-We also acknowledge the utilization of IBM quantum services in conducting this work.
-The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Quantum team.\\ \\ {\bf Author Contributions:} J. J. and R. C. initiated the research and conducted the research.
-All authors prepared and revised the manuscript and contributed to experiments and discussions.\\ \\ {\bf Competing interests:} The authors declare no competing financial interests.\\ \\ {\bf Data Availability:} The data that support the findings of this study are presented in the article and the Supplementary Information, and are available from the corresponding authors upon reasonable request.
-Source data is provided with this paper. \\ \\ {\bf Additional Information:} Correspondence and requests for materials should be addressed to J. J. (jaewoo.joo@port.ac.uk).
+Furthermore, three developments will potentially strengthen applicability: (i) more faithful processors (e.g., mid-scale qubits, higher gate fidelities, error-mitigation); (ii) algorithmic upgrades for a new modular block $e^{\mathcal L t}$ (e.g., sparse product-formula \cite{childs2017efficient} or amplitude-amplified Lindbladian simulation \cite{li2023simulating}) to lower depth at fixed accuracy; and (iii) broader dynamical regimes via embeddings or auxiliary channels for non-Markovian settings.
+These could shift the model complexity into hardware-native primitives in the near future. \\ \\ {\bf Acknowledgments:} We acknowledge support from the Institute for Information \& Communications Technology Promotion (IITP) grant funded by the Korea government (MSIP) (No. 2019-000003).
+J.\,B.\ and K.\,B.\ are supported by the Ministry of Trade, Industry, and Energy (MOTIE), Korea, under the project “Industrial Technology Infrastructure Program” (RS-2024-00466693) and by the National Research Foundation of Korea (NRF-2023M3K5A1094813 and RS-2023-00281456).
+This work is also supported by Grant No.~K25L5M2C2 at the Korea Institute of Science and Technology Information (KISTI).
+We acknowledge utilization of IBM quantum services.
+The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Quantum team.